Battle of Kilrush: Before the battle

-The Battle
+Battle

 Although he was outnumbered, Ormonde managed to defeat the rebels.
 Mountgarret's militia was poorly organized and the Royalist cavalry led the way breaking the left wing of the rebel militia with their first charge.
 The right wing of the rebel militia held for some time but later retreated and broke.
 Many of the fleeing rebels were overtaken and killed.
 Other rebels sought the safety of a nearby bog, where the Royalist horse could not follow.

+Carte described the rebel right wing at the crux of the fighting: "All this time the right wing of the army of the rebels stood firm, without moving.
+There were in it the lord Mountgarret, Hugh Byrne and several others of the principal rebels.
+Against this body ...
+Ormond advanced with his corps of volunteers, and three hundred foot commanded by sir John Sherlock, lieutenant-colonel of lord Lambert's regiment.
+The rebels stood the exchanging of several volleys of shot, and then retired in some order till they got to the top of an hill near them, when they broke at once, and ran for their lives .."

-Rebel sources claimed their casualties were very light while Ormonde claimed that over 500 rebels had been killed.
+Ormonde claimed that over 500 rebels had been killed.
 The actual number of rebel casualties is unknown although a number of ranked individuals were reported to be lost and the rebel militia participating in this battle ceased to exist.
-Royalist losses were reported to be 20 killed and 40 wounded.
+In his biography of Ormonde (1736) Thomas Carte described this campaign in six pages, and assessed the casualties at Kilrush as: "..twenty English slain and about forty wounded; but the rebels lost above seven hundred killed outright."

 Aftermath

 The Royalists considered the battle such a great victory that the Irish government presented Ormonde with a jewel valued at £500.
 The rebel leaders including Mountgarret, O'Moore, and O'Byrne all survived the battle and continued to play prominent roles in the Irish Confederate Wars.

 At the time the Royalist forces had many garrisons around Ireland, but only one field army, which, if it had been surrounded and destroyed at Kilrush, would have had enormous strategic effect across the whole island.
 This was the longer-term outcome of the battle.